-After aeronics and acuponics, introduce the next generation of hydroponics: Fogponics - a fog-based habitat - will spoil the roots of cannabis with tiny, mineral-rich particles of minerals that will do just good for your plants.
-Especially good for making holes.
+After aeronics and acuponics, introduce the next generation of hydroponic systems: Fogponics - a fog-based habitat - will spoil the roots of cannabis with tiny, mineral-rich particles that will only do good to your plants.
+Especially good for the holes.

-Many of the cannabis growers at some point feel some exhaustion from soil-based growth and are looking for innovative breeding methods that will be more interesting, if not more productive and more productive.
+Many of the cannabis growers at some point feel some exhaustion from soil-based growth, and are looking for innovative breeding methods that are at least as interesting, if not more yielding, and more qualitative.

 Use Hydroponic systems Has become more popular among Israeli growers over the last few years, thanks to the fact that this method enables faster growth compared to the traditional growth in the soil, without harming or even improving the quality of the final product.

-Many original minds have worked over the years on the development of diverse hydroponic methods, each of which has advantages and disadvantages in various parameters.
-Until recently, one of the most recent breeding systems in the genre was European system:
+Many original minds have worked over the years on the development of diverse hydroponic breeding methods, each of which has advantages and disadvantages in various parameters.
+Until recently, one of the most modern breeding systems in the genre was European system: